 What is Bereavement Leave?

-Unfortunately, very few countries have formal laws for bereavement leave.
-Our recommendation is to be compassionate and generous to provide employees with adequate time to deal with their loss.
+Despite the universal life experience, very few countries have formal federal laws for bereavement leave.
+Even without legal mandate, our recommendation is to be compassionate and generous to provide employees with adequate time to deal with their loss.

 While there are no rules in place that mandate bereavement leaves to be paid, HRs need to consider how sensitive this time is for the concerned employee and consider making it a paid time-off to let them grieve their loss and come back to work with a better headspace.